- Though not very often, users have reported that Windows 11 is not detecting the keyboard, and we will tell you how to fix it in this article.

 Whenever facing an error with anything on Windows, you should look for a dedicated built-in troubleshooter.
 Microsoft offers a few of these to help users diagnose and fix problems with the system.

-- Press Windows + E to launch the File Explorer, click on the carat icon near the top-left, and select Control Panel from the list of options in the dropdown menu.
+- Click on the carat icon near the top-left, and select Control Panel from the list of options in the dropdown menu.

 - Click on System and Security from the options that appear here.